Greater Copenhagen Light Rail

-Greater Copenhagen Light Rail (Hovedstadens Letbane) is a light rail system which when fully operational will connect with six S-train lines in Greater Copenhagen, Denmark, parallel to but outside the borders of Copenhagen Municipality.
-Its first stage is known as the Ring 3 Light Rail, for which construction started in 2018.
-It will go from Lundtofte, north of Copenhagen to Ishøj station in the southwest, with a projected annual ridership of 13-14 million.
-The southern section, from Ishøj to Rødovre Nord, with 12 stations, opened on 26 October 2025, while the northern section to Lundtofte, comprising 17 stations, is expected to open in the summer of 2026.
+Greater Copenhagen Light Rail (Hovedstadens Letbane) is a light rail system which connects with six S-train lines in Greater Copenhagen, Denmark, parallel to but outside the borders of Copenhagen Municipality.
+Its first stage is known as the Ring 3 Light Rail, which was finished in 2026, having been under construction since 2018.
+It runs from Lundtofte, north of Copenhagen to Ishøj station in the southwest, with a projected annual ridership of 13-14 million.

 The line is owned by the Ringby-Letbanesamarbejdet (Ring city-Light rail cooperation), which is a collaboration between the municipalities serviced or affected by the line.

 Background

 Bus from line 300S at Nordre Ringvej.
-The light rail will replace virtually the entire line.
+The light rail has now replaced the entire line.

 The rapid transit network of greater Copenhagen consists of a metro system serving the city centre, south-eastern suburbs and one western suburb, and a well-developed S-train network consisting of radial lines and one inner ring line relatively close to the city centre.
 Further from the city centre, transport between the radials consists of bus lines.
 Since the suburbs along the radials were expected to grow, a better quality public transport solution between them was thought to be needed.
 Furthermore, some high passenger volume destinations such as the Technical University and two hospitals were not yet directly accessible through rail transit.

 Procurement for the project was structured into five civil works packages and three packages covering equipment, operations, and maintenance.
 In 2018, Danish construction companies MJ Eriksson, Per Aarsleff, and CG Jensen were awarded the civil works contracts, with CG Jensen additionally commissioned to construct the line’s operations control and maintenance centre.

-The transport systems contract, covering both railway infrastructure and rolling stock, was awarded to a consortium comprising Siemens and Aarsleff Rail.
+The transport systems contract, covering both railway infrastructure and rolling stock, was awarded to a consortium of Siemens and Aarsleff Rail.
 Siemens was contracted to deliver a turnkey solution involving electrification, signalling, communications, workshop equipment as well as overall management of the project.
 A 15 year operations and maintenance contract was awarded to Metro Service, a subsidiary of ATM Milano, which also operates the Copenhagen Metro.

+The southern section, from Ishøj to Rødovre Nord, with 12 stations, opened on 26 October 2025, while the northern section to Lundtofte, comprising 17 stations, opened on 22 August 2026.

 Ridership is expected to reach 14.7 million passengers per year by 2030.

-Construction of Lundtofte station, terminal station.

 Services

-Trains will depart every 5 minutes from both terminals, and every 10 minutes on evenings, Sundays and public holidays.
-The trip between the terminals will be completed in 58 minutes.
+Trains depart every 5 minutes from both ends, and every 10 minutes on evenings, Sundays and public holidays.
+The trip between the termini will be completed in 58 minutes.

-Since the southern section opened on 26 October 2025, trains are operating at 10 minute intervals.
-This will be reduced to 5 minutes when the 15 km northern section to Lundtofte opens in summer 2026.